The Tales of Ensign Stål

 The Tales of Ensign Stål (Swedish original title: Fänrik Ståls sägner, Vänrikki Stoolin tarinat, or year 2007 translation Vänrikki Stålin tarinat) is an epic poem written in Swedish by the Finland-Swedish author Johan Ludvig Runeberg, the national poet of Finland.
+It was published in two cycles, in 1848 and in 1860.
 The poem describes the events of the Finnish War (1808–1809) in which Sweden lost its eastern territories; these would become incorporated into the Russian Empire as the Grand Duchy of Finland.

 Description

 The first part of Ensign Stål was first published in the revolutionary year 1848, the second in 1860.
 It shaped Finnish identity and was later given out free during the Winter War to raise patriotic spirit.
 The first chapter of the poem also became the national anthem of Finland.